 What is the Orange Order??

 The Orange Order - as it presently exists - came into existence after the Battle of the Diamond, near Loughgall, on 21st September 1795.
 The purpose of the Orange Order was to bring together the 'Protestants' of various denominations - Episcopalian - Presbyterian - Independents - Huguenots - Quakers - into one homogenous grouping to maintain their Protestant religion and way of life and as a distinctive affirmation that they intended to hold fast to the FREEDOM of religion won at such a high cost at the Reformation.
-Growth: The Orange Institution became an INTERNATIONAL Organisation as the benefits of a religious and fraternal organisation became obvious.
-Military Warrants were issued from the earliest years of the Institution and this may have added to the growth of Orangeism as serving soldiers carried their culture and identity throughout the Empire.
-Orangeism spread to Montreal in 1818, Australia in 1845, Togo in 1915 and Ghana in 1928.
+The Orange Order became an international organization through emigration, military lodges and evangelism, providing the benefits of a religious and fraternal organization.
+Military Warrants were issued from the earliest years of the Institution and this added to the growth of Orangeism as serving soldiers carried their culture and identity throughout the Empire.
+Orangeism spread to Montreal, Canada in 1818, Australia in 1845, Togo in 1915 and Ghana in 1928.

 The Orange Order is fundamentally a CHRISTIAN organisation, as the BASIS of the Institution states:- "The Institution is composed of Protestants, united and resolved to the utmost of their power to support and defend the .....the Protestant Religion."
 The Orange Institution therefore unites Protestants of all the Reformed denominations, in opposition to Biblical error and the encouragement of Scriptural truth.
 According to the 'BASIS', to which all members must assent before admission into the institution, "It is exclusively an Association of those who are attached to the religion of the Reformation," The religion of the reformation is both spiritual and moral (BELIEF & DUTY).